-Data Permissions (Also known as Mandatory User Filters) allow project developers to filter content that is delivered to individual users.
+Data Permissions (Also known as Mandatory User Filters) allow workspace developers to filter content that is delivered to individual users.
 For more information, read Data Permissions.

 As a user, you can also use advanced OVER … TO clause to specify the data access by data itself.
 You can limit the data that each user can see from a single mapping dataset.
 If the mapping changes, you do not have to update existing data permissions; you just add new data permission objects for new users.
 In addition, the OVER…TO syntax can reduce the number and complexity of data permissions in your logical data model.

-Use Case: data permissions in a M:N relationship model
+Use Case: data permissions in M:N relationship models

 The simplified data model contains four fact tables, one of which is a many-to-many relation: